Long-time dynamics of small solutions to 1$d$ cubic nonlinear Schr\"odinger equations with a trapping potential: Introduction

-where the subscripts $L$ and $H$ denote the low and high frequency parts with respect to the Fourier transform in $t$ respectively.\footnote{Strictly speaking, when we perform the Fourier transform with respect to $t$ for the solution, we need to a global solution.
-This is merely minor a technical point.
-From the cubic NLS, we know that $u$ exists globally.
-Alternatively, one can treat our estimates here as a priori estimates and then use the Picard iteration to obtain the final result, see \S \ref{subsec:FTt} for details.} With these refined smoothing estimates as auxiliary bootstrap conditions, we are able to absorb the extra growth in $s$ form the first term on the RHS of \eqref{eq:partialkF} after performing integration by parts in time.
+After obtaining the refined decomposition, we impose the auxiliary bootstrap estimates { }where the subscripts $L$ and $H$ denote the low and high frequency parts with respect to the Fourier transform in $t$ respectively.\footnote{Strictly speaking, when we perform the Fourier transform with respect to $t$ for the solution, we need to a global solution.
+One can treat our estimates here as a priori estimates and then use the Picard iteration to obtain the final result, see Remark \ref{rem:FTt} for details.} With these refined smoothing estimates as auxiliary bootstrap conditions, we are able to absorb the extra growth in $s$ form the first term on the RHS of \eqref{eq:partialkF} after performing integration by parts in time.

 \textbf{Integration by parts in time.} When performing the integration by parts in time, we need to check several resonance conditions caused by the potential, the phase shift and the bound states.
 To illustrate the idea, consider the inhomogeneous term in the Duhamel expansion \eqref{eq:introprof} for the profile $f$ corresponding to $N_{1,2}$.
 Using the decomposition \eqref{eq:introdecomg} and refined one \eqref{eq:refdecomp1}, we write where the three terms on the RHS collect terms involving $r$, $\mathsf{a}(t)$ and $\overline{\mathsf{a}}(t)$ respectively.